andrey-helldar/laradock-environment/README.md

 ## File designations

-    bin/phpXX-only.cmd      - Sets the required PHP version by default. bin/phpXX-rebuild.cmd   - Sets the required PHP version by default.
+    bin/phpXX-only.cmd      - Sets the required PHP version by default.
                               If not, download and install.

-Will also start compiling docker containers. bin/phpXX-start.cmd     - Sets the required PHP version by default.
+    bin/phpXX-start.cmd     - Sets the required PHP version by default.
                               If not, download and install.
 Will also starts docker containers.

+    bin/phpXX-rebuild.cmd   - Sets the required PHP version by default.
+                              A fresh version of PHP will be forcibly downloaded and installed.
+                              Will also start compiling docker containers.

 When downloading PHP, the script will also download and install the `php_redis`, `php_yaml` and `php_xdebug` extensions.